kinqq/blog/_posts/2022-07-23-the-reason-for-study-abroad.md

 # Limitation of working in Korea

-There are few kinds of races in Korea, so there is a limit to having many experiences.
-I thought it would be disadvantage to build my career.
-Also, I wanted to work at a big company such as Google.
-Google is my dream company to work at.
+There are few kinds of people in Korea, so there is a limit to having many experiences.
+I thought it would be a disadvantage in building my career.
+Also, I want to work at a big company such as Google, which is my dream company.